Overview

 - Zoom redirects you back to Chapters Settings, which now shows Connected as your-email@example.com with a Disconnect button.

 That's it.
 Chapters can now create meetings on your Zoom account.
-You only need to do this once per Shopify store.
+You only need to do this once per Shopify store, and a free Zoom account is enough — you don't need a paid Zoom plan to run live classes.

 3. Schedule a live class meeting